 Up until our grandmothers’ generation, making puff pastry was an essential baking skill.

 Nowadays, with all the available pre-made puff pastries that can be found in supermarkets, making your own puff pastry is often considered to be the realm of the domestic goddess.

-With its 6 rolls, and its close to 8 minutes of preparation total, the quick and easy recipe of our French culinary expert Chef Simon is, for me, the best recipe in the world!
-It is magical!
-It puffs and swells at will!
-Pure genius from the Chef and voila!
-I became a domestic goddess again!
+With its 6 rolls, and its close to 8 minutes of preparation total, the quick and easy recipe of our French culinary expert Chef Simon is probably one of the best recipes.
+It puffs and swells at will.
+Pure genius from the Chef, to make the base for the millefeuille recipe.

 The origin of puff pastry is attributed to more than one legend.
 It dates back to the 17th century

 The paternity of puff pastry is traditionally attributed to French painter and confectioner Claude Gelée aka “le Lorrain” who lived in the seventeenth century.
 The story goes that le Lorrain made a type of very buttered bread for his sick father with a process of rolling the butter into the bread dough that created a finished product called “croissant”.

 Others attribute the origin of puff pastry to a pastry chef named Feuillet, private pastry chef of Maréchal de Condé who would have been the first to make this dough by giving it his “feuilleté” name, based on his last name (puffed/laminated in English).

 Several anecdotes and legends revolve around this puff pastry but one thing is certain: it was not until the 19th century that the illustrious French pastry chef Antonin Carême, in the entourage of Catherine de Médicis, took over the recipe of his predecessors and came up with the lamination and rolling method that we know today.